Premium Precision Parts vs. Typical Parts Used

 Others will use a standard, non-coated torsion spring that will eventually rust and wear out over time.

 Cables are used to hold spring tensions that balance the weight of a garage door, which in turn makes it possible to lift the garage door manually or with a garage door opener with ease.
+If your garage door cables broke, it can put a lot of stress on the other components.

 Precision uses more flexible and quieter stainless steel aircraft grade cables with 19 wires per strand, which last longer than standard cables.